What Is Cellulitis?

 As for Sam’s other complication, sepsis or septicemia, this refers to blood poisoning caused by bacteria3.
 Just like cellulitis, this happens when bacteria enters the body, and in this case, infects a person’s bloodstream.

-Pneumonia, skin infections, urinary tract infections, and infections of the gastrointestinal tract can all have sepsis as one of their complications.
-This is a serious illness that requires immediate medical attention.
+Pneumonia, skin infections, urinary tract infections, and infections of the gastrointestinal tract can all lead to sepsis as a complication.
+This is a serious life-threatening condition that requires immediate medical attention.